Applicants must meet the following conditions:

 The China-EU School of Law carefully evaluates each applicant based on the application materials submitted.
 Admission is based on merit.
-Thus, it is recommended that all applicants provide the school with any materials that can demonstrate their achievements.
-The school considers geographical, cultural and ethnic diversity of students as one of its greatest assets.
-The law school does not hold an entrance examination for international students.
-However, CESL may conduct interviews by telephone, with alumni, or use other ways seen as necessary to assess potential candidates.
+Thus, it is recommended that all applicants provide the School with any materials that can demonstrate their achievements.
+The School considers geographical, cultural and ethnic diversity of students as one of its greatest assets.
+CESL does not hold an entrance examination for international students.
+However, CESL may conduct interviews by telephone, with alumni, or use other ways seen as valuable to assess potential candidates.

 Applicants should apply for a Chinese visa at their nearest Chinese Embassy, Consulate or Chinese Visa Center.
 The X1 student visa is valid for one entry.The following documents are usually required for the visa application: